alfrash/myreads/README.md

 # MyReads Project

 MyReads Book Project using React
+MyReads App allows you to select and categorize books you have read, are currently reading, or want to read.

 ## TL;DR